mathiase4/wow-guild-recruitment/README.md

 # wow-guild-recruitment

 ## Purpose and Value
-Simple guild recruitment board for WoW.
+Simple guild recruitment board for World of Warcraft.
+Users can post guild ads with guild name, role and realm.

 ## User Stories
-- As a visitor, I can see a list of guild/player/user ads So I can find actrive guilds/players.
+- As a visitor, I can see a list of guild ads so I can find active guilds.
-- As a logged-in user, I can create/edit/delete my own ad so I can manage recruitment.
+- As a logged-in user, I can create a guild ad (guild name, role, realm) so I can recruit players.
+- As the ad owner, I can edit my ad so I can correct details without creating a new one.
+- As the ad owner, I can delete my ad so I can remove outdated posts.
+- As a user, I can log in/out so I can manage my ads.

   ## Wireframes
   (Will be added in /docs/wireframes)